dapetcu21/roots-cache-manifest/README.md

 Options for [minimatch](https://github.com/isaacs/minimatch).
 By default, `matchBase` and `nonull` are enabled.

 ##### timestamp
-Adds a comment with the current timestamp (so the appcache will be refreshed)
+Adds a comment with the current timestamp (so the appcache will be refreshed on each compile).
+Defaults to true.

 ### License & Contributing